asierabreu/spark-course/README.md

 6. Boot-up the Virtual Machine
 7. Login to the Virtual Machine

+The following shows the command line execution (line by line) that you should type in a terminal in your computer for steps 3 to 7

 ```
 cd spark-course
 ./scripts/download_sw.sh
 vagrant up --provider virtualbox
 vagrant ssh
 ```
+At the end of this process (After vagrant ssh you will have logged in into a VM that is running inside your computer) , that runs an Ubuntu 16.04 OS and has already installed the following software :

 The following software will have been installed @ path : /usr/local/software/ (in the VM)

    * Apache Spark v2.2.0
    * Anaconda (Python) v3.6
    * Apache Zeppelin v0.7.3

-At the end of this process (After vagrant ssh you will have logged in into a VM that is running inside your computer)

 ## Test Installation